ioleinich/ajaxProject/README.md

 5) Enjoy!

 Discussion:

 Following technologies were used: HTML, CSS, JavaScript ES6 syntax.
 I used standard XMLHttpRequest syntax in “Quote machine2” app.
 As a bonus, I used “AXIOS JS” library to great Ajax request in “Weather app”.

-Requirements
+Requirements:

 “Weather app” help you to check weather for today or for the next five days.
 It uses real https://openweathermap.org API.
 As a desire location you can type desire city or you can use “Geolocation API from google” – connection between API, your browser and application are scripted.

 “Quote machine” is modification on FreeCodeCamp home task.
 I used https://jsonplaceholder.typicode.com to create Ajax request.